 4. Wash the clothes

-Wash all of your clothes, even if they do not seem to be infected still wash them all.
+Wash all of your clothes, even if they do not seem to be infected, still wash them all.
 Put all the clothing, blankets, towels, linens, and other fabrics in a washing machine and easy them on the hot cycle with a powerful detergent.
-The larvae and the carpet beetles are very resilient, and these can not be killed easily, so makes sure that you use hot water and powerful detergent for washing your fabrics.
+The larvae and the carpet beetles are very resilient, and these can not be killed easily, so make sure that you use hot water and powerful detergent for washing your fabrics.
 Moreover, the clothes that you can not wash, dry clean them.

 ?️ Back To Top

 Use the insecticide spray on the areas that you are unable to clean or wash.
 Search for an insecticide that has carpet beetles mentioned on its labels list.
 Follow all the directions that are mentioned.
 Try to avoid spraying the product in your entire house as you should use the insecticide for only spot treatment.
 Moreover, try to limit the spray treatment to the places that collect the lint such as around and under the edges of rugs and carpets, shelving and closet walls, and other cracks and crevices.

 Also, avoid spraying on bedding and clothing.
 Additionally, you should also wear gloves, masks, and protective clothing while you are spraying the insecticides.
 Moreover, make sure to wash your hands thoroughly afterward.

 2. Boric acid